BPro2410/poisson_topicmodels/docs/intro/installation.rst

 Troubleshooting
 ---------------

-In case you are running intro troubles installing PyPF, or have limited GPU support, please consider the tipps mentioned in the `Numpyro Installation documentation <https://num.pyro.ai/en/latest/getting_started.html#installation>`_.
+In case you are running into troubles installing topicmodels, or have limited GPU support, please consider the tips mentioned in the `Numpyro Installation documentation <https://num.pyro.ai/en/latest/getting_started.html#installation>`_.

 If you need further assistance with GPU support, please visit the `JAX GPU installation instructions <https://github.com/jax-ml/jax#pip-installation-gpu-cuda>`_.

-You can also install PyPF from `source <https://github.com/BPro2410/topicmodels_package>`_.
+You can also install topicmodels from `source <https://github.com/BPro2410/topicmodels_package>`_.